Heritage Resources Management (HERM) 512

 - Unit 10: Putting It All Together: A Case Study in Heritage Research

-HERM 512: Advanced Research Methods introduces students to some of the formative issues and practices in heritage research.
-After completing the course, you should be able to:
+HERM 512 introduces some of the formative issues and practices in heritage research.
+After completing the course, you will be able to:

 - Demonstrate evaluative skills in selecting and assessing research sources, verifying evidence, and summarizing findings.